PavelescuVictor/PavelescuVictor/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Personal projects
+- 🔭 I’m currently working on personal projects and learning new web technologies.
-- 🌱 I’m currently learning ...
-Vue.js
+- 🌱 I’m currently learning Vue.js.
-- 👯 I’m looking to collaborate on ...
-Front End technologies
+- 👯 I’m looking to collaborate on web development projects.
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about anything.
-- 📫 How to reach me: ...
+# - 📫 How to reach me
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
-Interested in astrophysics, photography and digital painting
+- ⚡ Fun fact: By analyzing the spectrum of light coming from different astronomical objects such as stars and planets and observing its pattern we can determine the chemical composition of those objects.